3v1n0/pywws/README.md

 Python software for USB Wireless WeatherStations.

-This is a small fork of official pywws that supports the [Citizen Weather Observer Program](http://www.wxqa.com/) protocol, sending data through the APRS protocol.
+This is a small fork of official pywws that supports the [Citizen Weather Observer Program](http://www.wxqa.com/) (CWOP) protocol, sending data through the APRS protocol.

 Unfortunately upstream is not interested on supporting this small service, so